-You’ll observe that the outside wrapper and binder will have a white, ashen aspect after they’ve been properly toasted.
+You’ll observe the outside wrapper and binder will have a white, ashen aspect after they’ve been properly toasted.

 How to Light the Filler

 Next, it’s time to ignite the filler.
-Use a long wooden match to create a larger flame area so that you can light the entire foot evenly.
+Use a long wooden match to create a larger flame area so you can light the entire foot evenly.
 Place the cigar between your lips.
-Then, hold the match about a half an inch from the cigar (the flame is drawn in) and rotate the cigar as you draw in air.
+Then, hold the match about half an inch from the cigar (the flame is drawn in) and rotate the cigar as you draw in the air.

 Releasing the Draw

-When you release the pressure of inhalation (you don’t actually inhale, but you know what we mean), a surge of flame should shoot up from the foot of the cigar and a puff of smoke should come from your mouth.
+When you release the pressure of inhalation (you don’t actually inhale, but you know what we mean), a surge of the flame should shoot up from the foot of the cigar and a puff of smoke should come from your mouth.